-Fees and interest rates are set annually by the federal government, and specific fee and interest rate information is provided on the federal government website.
+Fees and interest rates are set annually by the federal government, and specific fee and interest rate information is provided on the Federal Student Aid website.

 Are there non-federal loan options available?

-Private, alternative education loans are available to student borrowers if federal loan options are either not available or families feel they need additional financing.
+Private educational loans are available to student borrowers either if federal loan options are not available or if families feel they need additional or alternative financing.
 These loans typically require you, as a student borrower, to secure a creditworthy co-signer.
-You and your parents should exhaust all federal loan options before utilizing this type of loan to assist with educational expenses.
+You and your parents should explore federal and alternative loan options before finalizing your borrowing plans.

 How do I find private, alternative education lenders?